-Two or Four Credits Holmes, Toppen Spring Semester
+Two or Four Credits Toppen Spring Semester

-395. Campaign Management - Campaign management studies the methods and techniques of managing a campaign for public office.
+- 395. Campaign Management Campaign management studies the methods and techniques of managing a campaign for public office.
 Topics covered include organization, advertising, press relations, fund raising, advancing, volunteers, budget, issues development, scheduling, and strategies.
 Up to half of the total class and preparation time may involve field work.
 Students in the course choose between a Democratic Party and a Republican Party lab when doing their field work.
 Individual campaign plans are prepared at the end of the course.
 Open to qualified sophomores for two to four credits.
 Freshmen enrolled in National Government may take this for one credit.
 Offered only during election years.

-One or Four Credits Holmes, Pocock Not Offered 2003-04

-490. Independent Studies - Independent research of an advanced nature can be arranged under the supervision of a designated staff member, culminating in the preparation of an extensive research paper.
+One or Four Credits Holmes, Pocock Fall Semester - 490.
+Independent Studies Independent research of an advanced nature can be arranged under the supervision of a designated staff member, culminating in the preparation of an extensive research paper.
 Prerequisite: senior standing or consent of the department chairperson.

-Three to Four Credits Staff Both Semesters

-491. Readings - Independent reading of assigned works of an advanced nature can be arranged under the supervision of a designated staff member.
+Three to Four Credits Staff Not Offered 2004-05 - 491.
+Readings in National Domestic Institutions Independent reading of assigned works of an advanced nature can be arranged under the supervision of a designated staff member.
 Prerequisite: consent of the instructor.

-One to Four Credits Staff Both Semesters, May, June and July Terms
+One to Four Credits Zoetewey Both Semesters, May, June and July Terms